Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Key Vitamins and Minerals Commonly Emphasized in Children's Multivitamins

-The point of this section is not to memorize every nutrient.
-It is to recognize which ones appear consistently in children's multivitamins, and why.
-Pediatric guidance and many children's multivitamin formulas tend to emphasize a core group of nutrients that are broadly relevant during growth, more likely to vary in children's diets, and appropriate for conservative, routine supplementation.³
+Pediatric guidance and formulation practices tend to emphasize a core group of nutrients that appear consistently across children's multivitamins.³ These nutrients are included not because every child is deficient, but because they are broadly relevant during growth, more likely to vary in children's diets, and appropriate for conservative, routine supplementation.

 Vitamins A, C, D, and E